linalopes/expolat-prototype/README.md

 - Ensure p5.js and PixiJS canvases share same origin and pixel-perfect dimensions
 - Check `#video-wrapper` positioning (should be `position: relative` with fixed pixel dimensions)
 - Verify both canvases use absolute positioning with `top: 0; left: 0`
+- If background image does not scale correctly on fullscreen, verify `updateFgMask()` and bgSprite scaling logic

 ### Jitter/Instability
 - Increase smoothing factors (`ANCHOR_SMOOTH`, `SCALE_SMOOTH`, `SMOOTHING_FACTOR`)